 How granisetron works

-Granisetron inhibits the action of serotonin, a chemical messenger that can trigger nausea and vomiting.
+Granisetron is an antiemetic (anti-nausea medicine).
+It inhibits the action of serotonin, a chemical messenger that can trigger nausea and vomiting.

 Common side effects of granisetron

 Fatigue, Headache, Injection site allergic reaction, Flushing (sense of warmth in the face, ears, neck and trunk), Constipation